RADAR-base/RADAR-Docker/dcompose-stack/radar-cp-hadoop-stack/README.md

 sudo systemctl restart rsyslog
 ```

+## Upgrading the environment to the latest versions.
+You can upgrade to the latest set-up by simply pulling latest version of RADAR-Docker.
+Then run `bin/radar-docker install` and take necessary steps based on the command line logs.

+**NOTE:** If you are upgrading from **ManagementPortal version 0.5.3 to highe**r, read the [migration-guide](Migrating-ManagementPortal-from-0.5.3-to-higher.md) to follow the steps manually.

 ### Monitoring a topic

 To see current data coming out of a Kafka topic, run